andris9/hoodiecrow/README.md

 ![It's a dove - I know - but I didn't have a proper hoodiecrow picture in my computer](https://raw.github.com/andris9/hoodiecrow/master/hoodiecrow.jpg)

-*It's a dove - I know - but I didn't have a proper hoodiecrow picture in my computer.
-Stay tuned for new image.*
+*It's a dove - I know - but I didn't have a proper hoodiecrow picture*

 Hoodiecrow is a scriptable IMAP server for client integration testing.
 Currently it offers partial IMAP4ver1 support and some optional plugins that can be turned on and off.